-Just about every week I get an email from someone who is considering a move to Panama but they are concerned that real estate prices have gone up so much that they cannot afford to buy in Panama.
-It is true that in certain areas real estate prices are high.
+Every week we get emails from someone who is considering a move to Panama, but they are concerned that real estate prices have gone up so much that they cannot afford to buy in Panama.
+It is true that in certain areas, real estate prices are high.
 Panama City and the Coronado area are much more expensive than other areas in Panama.
-Near those areas, you can find some great real estate opportunities often for 50% less or better.
+Yet, near those areas, you can often find some great real estate opportunities for 50% less or better.

 Affordable means different things to different people.
 It depends on where you are moving from.
 If you currently live in a high-priced area, like California or Toronto, you will think Panama prices are a bargain.

 I moved to Panama from Dallas, Texas.
 There is more affordable real estate in some parts of Dallas, but it certainly does not have the perfect weather and spectacular views that I have in Boquete.
 There are trade-offs.

 Some Panamanian towns are much more affordable than others.
 There are many really affordable real estate opportunities in Panama for both an owner occupant and for investors.

 Before moving to Panama, I was a real estate investor in Texas since 1992.
 Many of the same techniques I used to find real estate opportunities there work great in Panama too.
 The best way to find the best prices is to ask people who live in that area if they know anyone who needs to sell.
 Taxi drivers are a great resource.
 Talk to people at bars and restaurants too.